-The holiday feast includes a roasted turkey served with Butternut Squash soup, homemade mashed potatoes, glazed carrots and green beans, cranberry sauce, sweet potatoes topped with marshmallows, dinner rolls, and of course Du-par’s famed pies.
+The holiday feast includes a roasted turkey served with butternut squash soup, garlic mashed potatoes, glazed carrots and green beans, cranberry sauce, sweet potatoes topped with marshmallows, homemade stuffing, dinner rolls, and of course Du-par’s famed pies.

-If the top of the list of things you’re giving thanks for includes a furry loved one, you’ll want to be sure to pick up a Barkgiving Dinner at The Dog Bakery.
-This fresh-baked, dog-friendly meal includes a turkey pot pie, a pumpkin pie, sweet potato chips, cornbread, cranberry stuffing, acorn cookies and peanut butter wishbones.
-Your dog will woof with joy.
+If the top of the list of things you’re giving thanks for includes a furry loved one, you’ll want to be sure to pick up a Barksgiving Dinner at The Dog Bakery.
+This fresh-baked, dog-friendly meal includes a turkey pot pie, a pumpkin pie, mashed potatoes, cornbread, cranberry stuffing, wishbone cookies and a coffee dog toy for $39.99.
+Your dog will woof with joy!